 The photograph below shows the final shape of the mirror base after it's installed onto the cables.
 As you can see it's slightly concave.
 This is by design, as it would provide a better receptacle for the bonding agent.

-This is the bonding agent I choose..
-I decided to use construction adhesive.
+This is the bonding agent I choose.
+I decided not to use construction adhesive.
 This product is manufactured by Macco and sold under the "Liquid nails, designed for mirrors." brand name.
-It's designed to hold large mirrors vertically, so this should be no problem.
-It's also waterproof and heat and steam resistant.
+It's designed to hold large mirrors vertically, so this project should not be a problem.
+It's also waterproof, heat and steam resistant.
 Finally, this is a permanent adhesive.
 Once it's on it cannot be removed.

-Use a caulk gun to install the adhesive.
+Use a caulk gun to install the adhesive on to the mirror base.

-Apply to the center on the base and a bead approx 1/4 inch from the edge.
+Apply to the center on the base and a bead approx. 1/4 inch from the edge.
+Do not apply to the center where the cables are.

 Press the mirror firmly into the adhesive.
 Make sure the mirror is centered in the base.

-After 24 hours any excess adhesive can be cleaned off with a razor .
-Clean up with mineral sprits or "gumout" if necessary.
+After 24 hours any excess adhesive can be cleaned off the mirror surface with a razor .
+Clean up with mineral spirits or "Gumout" if necessary.
+If using white adhesive pay special attention to the area between the housing base and mirror edges.

 Project complete.
 Mirror with bonded mirror glass installed.
 This repair should easily last another 25 years.